cherrywasscript/HoldMeTight/README.txt

 - allow carrying of more than 1 player
 - a way to set your size preferences
 - a more intuitive way to set custom carry positioning
+- make Large players immune to the chilling effects of powdered snow
+- make large players immune to soul sand slow
+- add config options to give larger/smaller players faster/slower mining speeds
+- add config options to make larger/smaller players take less/more damage
+- add config options to make larger/smaller players deal more/less damage

-- probably more as i think of stuff
+- probably more as i think of stuff (feel free to give suggestions if you have anything you want to see)